-- Dennis Uniform gray t-shirt with GENEVA on front (shirt may be worn untucked) - Dennis Uniform navy athletic short with GENEVA on front - Dennis Uniform gray crew neck or hoodie sweatshirt with GENEVA on front. - Navy appliqued GENEVA sweatshirt - NOTE: No other sweatshirts may be worn.
+- Dennis Uniform gray t-shirt with GENEVA on front (shirt may be worn untucked) - Dennis Uniform navy athletic short with GENEVA on front - Dennis Uniform gray crew neck or hoodie sweatshirt with GENEVA on front. - Navy appliqued GENEVA sweatshirt only - \NOTE: No other sweatshirts may be worn.
 Hoods may not be worn in class. - Dennis Uniform navy warm-up jacket with EAGLES on the front. - Dennis Uniform navy warm-up or wind pants with EAGLES on the front.
-(The older version with GSB on the front are also allowed.NOTE: No other warm-up pants/sweatpants are allowed. - Athletic shoes and socks (no color restrictions)
+(The older version with GSB on the front are also allowed. \NOTE: No other warm-up pants/sweatpants are allowed. - Athletic shoes and plain white socks

-SPIRIT DRESS (Fridays)
+JEANEVA DRESS OR SPIRIT DRESS (Wednesdays when announced\)